 Video of the Day

 A loofah is also called a bath pouf, and it's made of nylon mesh.
 Other natural versions are made with plant fibers.
 They're beloved because you simply squirt in some shower gel and squish to create loads of lather, which you then spread on your skin.
-Once done, rinse off the loofah, hang it up in the shower and you're done.
+When you've finished cleansing, rinse off the loofah, hang it up in the shower and you're done.

 It all sounds good, but the perky pouf has a dark side.
 Here's what can happen if you use a loofah for too long.